 Some of the safest ways to take CBD though, include the use of CBD sublingual spray where one sprays CBD in their mouth and it enters the bloodstream through the membranes in the mouth.

 The second safest method of CBD ingestion would be eating it through edibles, like cookies, brownies where the CBD is absorbed into the stomach and takes a few minutes to kick in.
+Browse our shop for quality cbd oil and edibles!

 Another top recommended way of using Cannabidiol is through the use of CBD oil where an individual administers drops under the tongue which are absorbed through the sublingual veins found under the tongue.
 (Harvard Health, 2020)